- Assistant Professor in Biological Anthropology/Human Biology

 IU Anthropology is an established top-ranked four-field department with large graduate (primarily doctoral) and undergraduate programs.
-IU has a strong African Studies Program that confers MA degrees.
 Indiana University offers competitive salaries and excellent benefits.
-IU is an Equal Opportunity/Affirmative Action Employer, strongly committed to excellence through diversity.
+Indiana University is an equal employment and affirmative action employer and a provider of ADA services.
+All qualified applicants will receive consideration for employment without regard to age, ethnicity, color, race, religion, sex, sexual orientation or identity, national origin, disability status or protected veteran status.
 Applications from women and minorities are especially encouraged.
 IU is also considerate of the needs of dual-career couples.
-Interested candidates should review the application requirements and submit their application at: https://indiana.peopleadmin.com/postings/485.
-Questions regarding the position or application process can be directed to: Dr. Richard Wilk, firstname.lastname@example.org, Student Building 130, 701 E. Kirkwood Ave., Bloomington, IN 47405.
+Interested candidates should review the application requirements and submit their application at: http://indiana.peopleadmin.com/postings/1052.
+Questions regarding the position or application process can be directed to: Dr. Virginia J. Vitzthum, firstname.lastname@example.org, 043 Sycamore Hall, 1033 E. Third St., Bloomington, IN 47405.